Now Reading

 Kinga Bartczak

 I am pleased to welcome the wonderful Doris Gross in today’s interview.
 Doris is a journalist, best-selling author and founder of Fempress Media.
-As a mentor and editor, she supports women online and offline to share their unique stories.
+As a mentor and publisher, she supports women online and offline to share their unique stories with others.

 1. dear Doris, reading your “job titles” is really very impressive.
 Who was “Doris Gross” before she decided to go the self-employed route?

-I have always been a big dreamer since a young age.
+I have always been a big dreamer from a young age.
 I rarely paid attention in class at school, because my daydreams were always more important to me and also felt more fulfilling ;-).
 I was always determined only when something gripped me with great enthusiasm, then I was also able to stay with it for a long time.
 I’ve also always lived more for creativity than numbers, which of course affected my career choice.
-I am a classic case of a right-dominated brain …
+I’m just a classic case of a right-dominated brain …

 2. has there been one or more moments in your journey that you would describe as a “gamechanger”?